Oscar Taveras: Death

-On October 26, 2014, Taveras and his girlfriend, Edilia Arvelo, both died in a car accident on the Sosúa-Cabarete freeway in Puerto Plata, Dominican Republic, in which his red Chevrolet Camaro ran off the road and hit a tree.
-Taveras suffered multiple injuries and was pronounced dead while receiving care at Sosúa Cabarete Medical Center.
+On October 26, 2014, Taveras and his girlfriend, Edilia Arvelo, died in a car accident on the Sosúa-Cabarete freeway in Puerto Plata, Dominican Republic.
+His new red 2014 Chevrolet Camaro had gone off the road at high speed, hitting a tree.

+Taveras suffered multiple injuries and was pronounced dead at Sosúa Cabarete Medical Center.
 Arvelo suffered injuries to the head and to the chest.
 The accident occurred at 7:40 PM ET, just before the start of Game 5 of the 2014 World Series.
 Cardinals chairman William DeWitt, Jr. issued the following statement:

-Cardinals general manager John Mozeliak made a statement saying:
+Cardinals general manager John Mozeliak made a statement, saying:

-Cardinals Manager Mike Matheny stated, "There is not a more accurate word ("love") for how a group of men share a deep and genuine concern for each other.
+Cardinals manager Mike Matheny stated, "There is not a more accurate word ("love") for how a group of men share a deep and genuine concern for each other.
 We loved Oscar, and he loved us.
 That is what a team does.
 That is what a family does."
 Commissioner of Baseball Bud Selig stated, "With heavy hearts, tonight we play Game 5 of the 2014 World Series in the memory of these two young people."